Qiyin Chuah of QC Immigration tells us how they navigate the complex immigration laws to give you peace of mind.

 First of all, how are you and your family doing in these COVID-19 times?

 Qiyin Chuah: Fortunately, we have maintained health and safety throughout this period.
-Naturally, we have all learnt to improve our wellbeing habits, re-evaluate our life priorities and most importantly, learn how to appreciate nature and the intangibles that truly matter every day.
+Naturally, we have all learned to improve our wellbeing habits, re-evaluate our life priorities, and most importantly, learn how to appreciate nature and the intangibles that truly matter every day.